 What is stinging nettle?

-The weed that we all try to avoid touching has very fine hairs on its leaves and stem which are painful to touch and can cause a severe sting.
-Look beyond the sting to discover why it’s so good for you.
-It’s a perennial plant with the Latin name of urtica dioica.
-Although the leaf is a common weed there are great health benefits associated with the stinging nettle.
+The back garden weed that we all try to avoid touching has very fine hairs on its leaves and stem which are painful to touch and can cause a severe sting.
+Stinging nettles are a perennial plant with the Latin name urtica dioica and is part of the urticaceae family.

-How to get the benefits of stinging nettle
+How to reap the benefits of stinging nettle

-Nettles are abundant in summer but not above the ground in winter.
-Using a freeze dried formula in a capsule is the best and easiest way to benefit from this ingredient.
-Skin Perfecting Complex by Rejuvenated is a combination of skin calming ingredients with vegan amino acid proteins for a healthy glowing skin.
+Stinging nettles are abundant in summer but not so much in winter.
+We recommend using a freeze-dried formula in a capsule.
+It’s the best and easiest way to benefit from this ingredient.